elbywan/hyperactiv/src/react/README.md

 ### Context

-Can be used in combination with hooks, in order to provide a global `store` and `client`. (useful for SSR)
+Can be used in combination with hooks, in order to provide a global `store` and `client`.

 ```js
 import { HyperactivProvider } from 'hyperactiv/src/react'